 If you’re looking for the perfect North Cascades backpacking experience, then this is the trail for you.
 Stretching over 30 miles into the backcountry, Thunder Creek is a gateway to an extensive network of trails, providing lovely North Cascades day hikes and backpacking trips.

 Those on North Cascade day hikes should note that this trail is not about the destination but the journey.
 Grab your hiking boots, explore the trail and the pale green creek, and take in peek-a-boo views of the park’s snow-capped peaks.
-The trail offers many beautiful camps, like McAllister Camp and Colonial Creek Camp for backpackers.
+The trail offers backpackers many beautiful camps, like McAllister Camp and Colonial Creek Camp.

 10. Rainbow-McAlester Loop